-- (1) In addition to serving as our Chief Executive Officer, Dr. Coles serves as our Chairperson but receives no additional compensation for his service in this role. - (2) The amounts reflect signing bonuses paid to the applicable named executive officer at his or her time of hire.
-All other cash bonuses, which were based upon the achievement of performance goals under our annual performance-based cash bonus plan, are disclosed under the "Non-Equity Incentive Compensation" column. - (3) The amounts reflect the aggregate grant date fair value of stock option awards granted in 2020 and 2019, as computed in accordance with ASC Topic 718.
+(1) Dr. Coles serves as our Chairperson but receives no additional compensation for his service in this role.

+(2) The amounts reflect signing bonuses paid to the applicable named executive officer at his or her time of hire.
+All other cash bonuses, which were based upon the achievement of performance goals under our annual performance-based cash bonus plan, are disclosed under the "Non-Equity Incentive Compensation" column.

+(3) The amounts reflect the aggregate grant date fair value of stock option awards granted in 2020 and 2019, as computed in accordance with ASC Topic 718.
 Such grant date fair values do not take into account any estimated forfeitures.
-The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 12, Equity-Based Compensation, to our audited consolidated financial statements included in this prospectus.
-The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by the named executive officers upon the exercise of the stock options or any sale of the underlying shares of common stock. - (4) The amounts reported reflect the annual performance-based cash bonus plan amounts awarded to our named executive officers for their service.
-See "-Annual Performance-Based Cash Bonus" below. - (5) The amount reported for Dr. Coles represents \$198,000 for Dr. Coles' housing allowances. - (6) The amount reported for Dr. Coles represents \$216,000 for Dr. Coles' housing allowances and \$75,000 for legal fees he incurred in connection with the negotiation of his compensatory agreements. - (7) The amount reported for Dr. Renger represents \$150,000 for Dr. Renger's relocation reimbursement, \$17,100 for matching contributions under our 401(k) plan and \$61,575 for tax-gross ups for relocation reimbursements. - (8) The amount reported for Dr. Renger represents \$12,000 for living expense reimbursement, \$7,875 for matching contributions made by us under our 401(k) plan, \$4,590 for legal fees he incurred in connection with the negotiation of his compensatory agreements and \$2,251 for tax-gross ups for living expense reimbursement. - (9) Ms. Tregoning's annual performance-based cash bonus plan award was prorated based on the number of days she was in active service during fiscal year 2020. - (10) Mr. Phillips resigned as Chief Legal Officer, effective on December 18, 2020, and provided transitional services through January 8, 2021. - (11) The amount reported for Mr. Phillips represents \$203,133 for relocation reimbursement (\$125,000 of which was repaid in connection with Mr. Phillips' resignation), \$134,899 for tax-gross ups for relocation, \$17,100 for matching contributions made by us under our 401(k) plan and \$9,468 for legal fees he incurred in connection with the negotiation of his compensatory agreements.
+The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 12, Equity-Based Compensation, to our consolidated financial statements for the year ended December 31, 2020 included in this prospectus.
+The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by the named executive officers upon the exercise of the stock options or any sale of the underlying shares of common stock.

+(4) The amounts reported reflect the annual performance-based cash bonus plan amounts awarded to our named executive officers for their service.
+See "-Annual Performance-Based Cash Bonus Plan" below.

+(5) The amount reported for Dr. Coles represents \$198,000 paid by us for Dr. Coles' housing allowances.

+(6) The amount reported for Dr. Coles represents \$216,000 paid by us for Dr. Coles' housing allowances and \$75,000 for legal fees he incurred in connection with the negotiation of his compensatory agreements.

+(7) The amount reported for Dr. Renger represents \$150,000 paid by us for Dr. Renger's relocation reimbursement, \$17,100 for matching contributions made by us under our 401(k) plan and \$61,575 paid by us for tax-gross ups for relocation reimbursements.

+(8) The amount reported for Dr. Renger represents \$12,000 paid by us for living expense reimbursement, \$7,875 for matching contributions made by us under our 401(k) plan, \$4,590 for legal fees he incurred in connection with the negotiation of his compensatory agreements and \$2,251 paid by the Company for tax-gross ups for living expense reimbursement.

+(9) Ms. Tregoning's annual performance-based cash bonus plan award was prorated based on the number of days she was in active service during fiscal year 2020.

+(10) Mr. Phillips resigned as Chief Legal Officer, effective on December 18, 2020, and provided transitional services through January 8, 2021.

+(11) The amount reported for Mr. Phillips represents \$203,133 paid by us for relocation reimbursement (\$125,000 of which was repaid in connection with Mr. Phillips' resignation), \$134,899 paid by us for tax-gross ups for relocation, \$17,100 for matching contributions made by us under our 401(k) plan and \$9,468 paid by us for legal fees associated with negotiation of his employment agreement paid on behalf of Mr. Phillips.

-Narrative disclosure to the summary compensation table
+Narrative Disclosure to the Summary Compensation Table

-2020 base salaries
+2020 Base Salaries

 The employment agreement with each named executive officer, described below, establishes a base salary, which is subject to discretionary increases that factors into consideration market competitiveness, his or her skill set, experience, performance, role and responsibilities and budget.
 As of December 31, 2020, the base salaries for Drs.
-Coles and Renger, Ms. Tregoning and Mr. Phillips were \$600,000, \$450,000, \$410,000 and \$410,000, respectively.
+Coles and Renger, Ms. Tregoning and Mr. Phillips were \$600,000, \$450,000, \$410,000 and \$410,000 respectively.